US H-1B Visa

 For H-1B Visa Applicants:

-• Lottery System: Due to the high demand for H-1B visas, the USCIS uses a random lottery system to select applicants for the available visas.
+• Lottery System: Due to the high demand for H-1B visas, the USCIS uses a random lottery system to select applicants.

-• Documentation and Deadlines: The process requires meticulous attention to detail regarding documentation.
-Any errors or missed deadlines can result in the denial of the application.
+• Documentation and Deadlines: The process requires meticulous attention to documentation.
+Any errors or missed deadlines can result in denial.

-• Changing Policies: Immigration policies can be subject to change.
-For instance, changes in administration can lead to shifts in the interpretation and application of immigration laws.
+• Changing Policies: Immigration policies can change, impacting the interpretation and application of laws.

-• Costs: The application process can be costly, especially if legal assistance is sought and the employer does not always reimburse these costs.
+• Costs: The application process can be costly, especially when legal assistance is involved.

-• Dependents' Ability to Work: H4 visa holders (spouses and children of H-1B visa holders) have the ability to obtain work authorization, which can vary based on the prevailing policies.
+• Dependents' Ability to Work: H4 visa holders may obtain work authorization, subject to prevailing policies.

 Read more...